menamiit/CipherSchools/README.md

    *Your app supports light and dark themes.*

-5. How will you share the current theme across all components using useContext?
+4. How will you share the current theme across all components using useContext?

-   I’d create a ThemeContext using createContext and wrap my app in a ThemeProvider.
+   Ans -> I’d create a ThemeContext using createContext and wrap my app in a ThemeProvider.
 Inside any component, I’d use useContext(ThemeContext) to get the current theme and toggle function.
    ```js
    const ThemeContext = createContext();